robk-dev-ui/bgg-mcp/README.md

 ```
 "Show me ZeeGarcia's game collection"
-"Show games rated 0+ in kkjdaniel's collection"
+"Show games rated 9+ in kkjdaniel's collection"
 "List unplayed games in rahdo's collection"
 "Find games for 6 players in kkjdaniel's collection"
-"Show me all the games rate 3 and below in my collection"
+"Show me all the games rated 3 and below in my collection"
 "What games in my collection does rahdo want?"
 "What games does kkjdaniel have that I want?"
 ```